anirudhlakkaraju/code2code/README.md

 2. `pip install -r requirements.txt`

-3. Create the following folders in translate/model.
-They have to be added locally since git ignores .bin files.
-The plbart pre trained checkpoints are more than 500MB so they cannot be pushed.
+3. Create the following folders in `translate/model`.
+They have to manually be added to cloned repo locally since git ignores .bin files.
+This is because PLBART's pretrained checkpoints are more than 500MB so I could not push them to the remote repo from local machine.
     ```
     ├── translate
     |   ├── model